 The Company's CSR Policy focus on addressing the critical social, economic and educational needs of the marginalized under-privileged and differently abled children of the society.
 Directing its energies to orphan, homeless and differently abled children and care for their educational, nutritional, health, psychological development needs and Promotion and Development of Traditional Arts and Handicrafts.
-The policy also focusses on sanitation including contribution to the Swachh Bharat Kosh set up by the Central Government for the promotion of sanitation, contribution to Clean Ganga Fund set up by the Central Government for rejuvenation of river Ganga and also for contribution to the Prime Minister's National Relief Fund.
+The policy also focusses on sanitation including contribution to the Swachh Bharat Kosh set up by the Central Government for the promotion of sanitation, contribution to Clean Ganga Fund set up by the Central Government for rejuvenation of river Ganga, ensuring environment sustainability, ecological balance and also for contribution to the Prime Minister's National Relief Fund.

-The Board of Directors at the Board meeting held on 23rd October 2020, on the recommendation of the CSR Committee, approved a CSR spend of Rs.
-4,890,337 for the Financial Year 2020-21, being 2% of average net profit of the Company in the last three Financial Years.
+The Board of Directors at the Board meeting held on 23rd April 2021, on the recommendation of the CSR Committee, approved a CSR spend of Rs.
+44,03,486 for the Financial Year 2021-22, being 2% of average net profit of the Company in the last three Financial Years.
 The amount was spent on the following activities:

-- a) Skill Development through vocational training of students at the School for Hearing and Visually Impaired, Dhalli, Mashobra, Shimla; - b) Operation, Repair and Maintenance work at the School for Hearing and Visually Impaired, Dhalli, Mashobra, Shimla and - c) Work done at the Model Children Home, Arki, Mashobra, Shimla (Home for the blind); - d) Contribution to the PM cares fund for Covid-19 pandemic.
+- a) Skill Development through vocational training of students at the School for Hearing and Visually Impaired, Dhalli, Mashobra, Shimla; - b) Operation, Repair and Maintenance work at the School for Hearing and Visually Impaired, Dhalli, Mashobra, Shimla and - c) Work done at the Model Children Home, Arki, Mashobra, Shimla (Home for the blind); - d) Development of relaxing facilities for people visiting the SEOG water catchment sanctuary.